Wyy-Wei/Stroke-Prediction/README.md

 * stroke: 1 if the patient had a stroke or 0 if not.

 There are 3.93\% missing data of BMI variable and we impute them with the mean of BMI.
-Then we plot the histograms of the categorical variables as shown in Figure \ref{cat}.
 The response variable "Stroke" from the bottom right is highly imbalanced, with 4861 subjects without any stroke while only 249 subjects with a stroke.
 There is one subject with gender as other and will be deleted for further convenience.

+Before applying SMOTE, we fit logistic regression, KNN and random forest tuned based on grid search with cross validation.
+Even though all three models get a high accuracy as around 0.95, they tend to predict all the subjects in the test set to be free of stroke, since the respondent variable stroke is so imbalanced that the non-stroke subjects would not make a huge difference on the outcome.

+To deal with this issue, we introduce Synthetic Minority Oversampling Technique, or SMOTE for short, which is just oversampling the examples in the minority class.
+This can be achieved by simply duplicating examples from the minority class in the training dataset prior to fitting a model.
+This can balance the class distribution but does not provide any additional information to the model.
+SMOTE works by selecting examples that are close in the feature space, drawing a line between the examples in the feature space and drawing a new sample at a point along that line.

+Since the original paper on SMOTE(Nitesh Chawla, et al. 2002) suggested combining SMOTE with random undersampling of the majority class.
+So for our model, we first oversample the minority class to have 10 percent the number of examples of the majority class, then use random undersampling to reduce the number of examples in the majority class to have twice the number of minority class.

+After introducing SMOTE to the training set, we fit logistic regression, KNN  and random forest classifier.
+Randomized search with cross validation is applied and the best parameters are found.
+As we can observe from the confusion matrices, all three models do better on the test set with the minority class of the variable stroke.
+54 out of 83 subjects with strokes are correctly classified by logistic regression, which is the best result of the three models with the highest recall of the minority class 1 as 0.65.
+However, logistic regression compromises its accuracy on the majority class a lot for better prediction on the minority class.
+By considering the F1-score, Random Forest is the best model for over-all performance.

+Feature importances are computed as the mean and standard deviation of accumulation of the impurity decrease within each tree in python.
+We observe that, as expected, the three first features are found important.
+We observe that the age of the subject is the most important feature with its importance as about 0.48.
+The average glucose level and bmi of the subjects are also found important when predicting stroke.

+To improve the performance of our models, we can try other proportions of oversampling and undersampling and choose the best one based on cross validation.
+However, it may result in over fitting and weaken the model's ability to generalize.
+We can also try different techniques of balancing the data such as Borderline SMOTE, SVM SMOTE, ADASYN, etc.